weaviate/weaviate-io/developers/weaviate/search/generative.md

 This page shows you how to perform `generative` searches.

 A generative search uses a large language model (LLM) to generate text based on the search results and a user-provided prompt.
-It is also called retrieval augmented generation (RAG).
+This technique is also called *retrieval augmented generation*, or RAG.

 :::info Related pages
 - [API References: GraphQL: Get](../api/graphql/get.md)